THE LEGAL STATUS OF A DOG

 A microchip in itself does not determine legal ownership.

 Legal ownership is determined by relevant legislation, as described above, and occurs when the dog is legally purchased and changes when the dog is legally sold.
-If the dog is stolen, legal ownership DOES NOT CHANGE.

 On 21 November 2005 Mr Glenn Lynch, Registrar, Board of Veterinary Surgeons of New South Wales advised me in writing that: